simonprovost/scikit-longitudinal/paper/paper.md

   ideally enhance classification performance.

-In total, the library implements 1 data preparation method, 4 data transformation methods, 1 preprocessing method, and 6 estimators, 2 of which have been published as stand alone methods in the literature (the above named `LexicoRandomForestClassifier` and `NestedTreesClassifier` methods).
+In total, the library implements 1 data preparation method, 4 data transformation methods, 1 preprocessing method, and 6 estimators, 2 of which have been published as stand-alone methods in the literature (the above named `LexicoRandomForestClassifier` and `NestedTreesClassifier` methods).

-`Scikit-Longitudinal` emphasises highly-typed, Pythonic code, with substantial test coverage (over 88%) and comprehensive documentation (over 72%).
+`Sklong` emphasises highly-typed, Pythonic code, with substantial test coverage (over 88%) and comprehensive documentation (over 72%).

-Finally, `Scikit-Longitudinal` can also be abbreviated `Sklong`, and is available on [PyPI](https://pypi.org/project/Scikit-longitudinal/).
+Finally, `Sklong` is available on [PyPI](https://pypi.org/project/Scikit-longitudinal/).
 Feel free to explore the [official documentation](https://scikit-longitudinal.readthedocs.io/latest/) for various installation methods.